spande-cpu/a2k-api/README.md

 }
 ```

-This function, `get_info`, takes a base URL as input and is responsible
+`get_info`: Takes a base URL as input and is responsible
-for extracting topics, URLs, and metadata from the forum page.
+for extracting topics, URLs and metadata from the forum page.

 ## Function: get_discussion